giorgiop94/digital-garden/_notes/Book - Thinking in Systems - Donella Meadows.md

 ### 2. Paradigms
 *The mind-set out of which the system—its goals, structure, rules, delays, parameters—arises*

 The shared idea in the minds of society, the great big unstated assumptions, constitute that society’s paradigm, or deepest set of beliefs about how the world works.
-(Giorgio's examples: growth is always good, money measures value, nature is to be used for our benefit, one can "own land") ([[InterSubjective Stories]])
+(Giorgio's examples: growth is always good, money measures value, nature is to be used for our benefit, one can "own land") ([[Inter-subjective stories]])

 #### Everything follows Paradigms
 **Paradigms are the sources of systems.
 From them, from shared social agreements about the nature of reality, come system goals and information flows, feedbacks, stocks, flows, and everything else about systems**.